dmadisetti/scipy_proceedings_2026/papers/avik_basu/main.md

 SHAP dependency plot for some of the other categorical features.
 :::

-The {numref}`fig:dep_categorical_xgb` shows the dependency plots for some of the other categorical features.
+{numref}`fig:dep_categorical_xgb` shows the dependency plots for some of the other categorical features.
 On the top left, we see the dependency plot for the `housing` feature.
 Interestingly, customers who have a housing loan (`yes`) are less likely to subscribe to a term deposit than those who do not have a housing loan (`no`).
 On the bottom right, we see the dependency plot for the feature `poutcome`, which represents the outcome of the